uisneach/leabharlann/server/README.md

 Nodes:
 - Author
-  - Properties
-  	- name
+	- name*
 	- date-of-birth
 	- date-of-death
 	- ext-lnk
+  - wiki-link
 	- img-link
 - Text
-  - Properties
-    - title          # This should be its native-language title
+  - title*         # This should be its native-language title
   - english-title  # This should be its English title
   - description
 - Edition
-  - Properties
-    - title
+  - title*
-    - publication-date
+  - publication-date*
   - ext-link

+\*required

 Relationships:
 - Author WROTE Text